yagpdb-cc/yagpdb-cc/website/docs/leveling/overview.md

 - Come up with an alternative function.
 In this example, we will change it to a simple linear function: `f(x) = 50x`.
 We would write this in YAGPDB templates as `mult 50 $level`.

-- Derive the [_inverse function_](https://en.wikipedia.org/wiki/Inverse_function) of the function you found above.
-The leveling system needs this to compute the level of a user given their experience - _if user x has y xp, what is their level?_.
+- Find the [_inverse function_](https://en.wikipedia.org/wiki/Inverse_function) of the function you found above.
+The leveling system needs this to compute the level of a user given their experience--_if user x has y xp, what is their level?_.

-  In our case, the inverse function would be `f'(x) = x / 50`.
+  In our case, the inverse function would be `f^{-1}(x) = x / 50`.
 Since levels must be integers, we round the result down to get our final function: `g(x) = floor(x / 50)`.
 We would write this in YAGPDB templates as `roundFloor (fdiv $xp 50)`.

 - Now, you need to modify the following scripts to use your new formulae:
   - The [message handler](message-handler), so that it can check whether a user has leveled up.